LowKostKustomz/ActionsList/README.md

 private func method() {

-	// For UIButton instance (must be in the view hierarchy) let list = uiButton.createActionsList() // Use createActionsList(withDelegate:) if needed
+	// For UIButton instance (must be in the view hierarchy) let list = uiButton.createActionsList()

-	// For UITabBarItem instance (must be in the view hierarchy) let list = uiTabBarItem.createActionsList() // Use createActionsList(withDelegate:) if needed
+	// For UITabBarItem instance (must be in the view hierarchy) let list = uiTabBarItem.createActionsList()

-	// For UIBarButtonItem instance (must be in the view hierarchy) let list = uiBarButtonItem.createActionsList() // Use createActionsList(withColor:font:delegate:) if needed
+	// For UIBarButtonItem instance (must be in the view hierarchy) let list = uiBarButtonItem.createActionsList()

-	// For your custom view (must be in the view hierarchy) let list = ActionsListModel(senderView: viewThatEmittedListShowing,
+	// For your custom view (must be in the view hierarchy) let list = ActionsListModel(
+	    senderView: viewThatEmittedListShowing,
 	    sourceView: copyOfSenderViewToShowAboveBackgroundView,
 	    delegate: actionsListDelegate)

 	// Add actions to list in order to list.add(action: ActionsListDefaultButtonModel(
 	    localizedTitle: "Create Alarm",
 	    image: UIImage(named: "Alarm clock"),
 	    action: { action in
-		// You can use action's list property to control it

 		// - To dismiss
 		action.list?.dismiss()

-		// - To update action appearance
-		action.appearance.//anything
-		// Do not forget to reload actions to apply changes action.list?.reloadActions()
 	}))

 	// Present list
 	list.present()

-	// Do not forget to save list to the property self.list = list
+	// Do not forget to save list model to the property self.list = list
 }
 ```

 ## Customization

-> **IMPORTANT**
->
-> Default list appearance looks and feels similar to the system menu.
+> [Wiki](https://github.com/LowKostKustomz/ActionsList/wiki) with more content and examples available

 ### List

-To customize list background colors use `ActionsListModel`'s `appearance` property or `ActionsListAppearance.List.common` to set default appearance.
+To customize list background color use `ActionsListModel`'s `appearance` property or `ActionsListAppearance.List.common` to set default appearance.

 ### Actions

-To customize actions you can use `ActionsListDefaultButtonModel`'s `appearance` property or `ActionsListAppearance.Button.common` to set default appearance.
+You can customize single action's appearance via `ActionsListDefaultButtonModel`'s `appearance` property or `ActionsListAppearance.Button.common` to set default appearance.

 Action can be disabled, you can control it via the `ActionsListDefaultButtonModel`'s `isEnabled` property.